 Given the choice, we typically choose to pay a bit more for quality when we visit coffee shops in Lisbon.
 Craft coffee is not cheap, costing twice as much or more compared to the commodity stuff.
 That being said, specialty coffee in Lisbon is a relative bargain compared to the cost in other European cities.

-Our Favorite Lisbon Cafes Serving Specialty Coffee
+Our Favorite Lisbon Coffee Shops

 Lisbon may have been late to join the third wave movement but the city has now claimed a spot at the party.
 As we learned while attending the inaugural Lisbon Coffee Fest in March 2019 and again in 2022, the city is brewing with good coffee.
 The city has both public cafes roasting coffee as well as stand-alone roasters producing coffee for direct sale.